-The MSW program is structured to deliver graduate courses in three academic terms: Fall, Winter and Summer.
-Students are required to maintain continuous enrollment through to program completion.
-The Graduate Summer term extends from April through to the end of August; however, in most situations, MSW program requirements are completed by the middle of July.
+The MSW program is structured to deliver graduate courses in three academic terms: Fall, Winter and Summer in each of the two years.
+Students are required to maintain continuous enrollment though to program completion.
+The Graduate Summer term extends from May through to the end of August; however, in most situations, MSW program requirements are completed by the middle of July.